-In this iShares XEU ETF review, I will discuss what you need to know about the all-equity ETF to help you determine whether it is an ideal way to invest in alignment with your goals.
+In this iShares XEU ETF review, I will discuss what you need to know about the all-equity ETF to see if it’s a good fit for you.

 All-Equity Exchange-Traded Fund

 BlackRock iShares XEU is an exchange-traded fund (ETF) that provides you exposure to a broad range of small-, mid-, and large-cap equities from developed market countries across Europe.